google/codeworld/web/help/GuideUnit1.md

     More on that later!

-Each of these lines is an **equation**, which says that two expressions are *equal* or have the same value.
+Each of these lines is an **equation**, which says that two expressions are *equal*, or have the same value.
 In math, you use equations in many ways, but in CodeWorld they are used specifically to *define variables*.

 When you define a variable, you can use it in the rest of your code.